AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 ![TS9](overdrive-effect-1.png)

 the distortion characteristic of the TS9 has been implemented with a static nonlinearity, this time derived directly from the equations of the circuit.
-You can notice that a portion of the _'clean'_ signal is mixed back with the distorted one: it's typical of overdrive effects and is the key difference with distortion effects where the the signal is not splitted and passes 100% through the nonlinear stage.
+Notice a portion of the _'clean'_ signal is mixed back with the distorted one: it's typical of overdrive effects and is the key difference with distortion effects where the the signal is not splitted and passes 100% through the nonlinear stage.